zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-10.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #10: Splitting Strings, not Hairs
+# Tip of the Week #10: Splitting Strings, not Hairs

 > Originally published as totw/10 on 2012-08-16
 > *By Greg Miller (jgm@google.com)*